RT-whs/ExecutorGeneratorDocumentation/docs/Ipm/IpmAlarmInterface.md

 ## Testing
 - To test alarm sending, you can use the **Mockoon** software: https://mockoon.com/download/

+## Project-Specific Adjustments
+### Change the Server IP Address (or port) for Sending Alarms
+- To change the server IP address, we need to update the **clientSettings.host** and **clientSettings.requestHeader.host** variables.
+- To change the server port, we need to update the **clientSettings.hostPort**.

+### Changing the Number of Languages
+1. Add Additional Elements in **.mpAlarmXHistory**
+2. Change the Variable **MAX_LANGUAGES**
+3. Connect New Elements to **alarmHistMpLinks** in the **INIT** Section

+### Change of Certificates
+- We will request the cellInterfaceService certificates for the current project from the IPM team.
+- Then, we will replace the existing certificates in the template with the updated ones.

 ## Source code
 Complete source code for download (After clicking, it takes a moment before the download starts):